 A poetics of place, formed in stillness

-The name holds personal weight, shaped by an upbringing rooted in theology, reflection and a quiet attentiveness to meaning.
+The name carries personal weight, shaped by an upbringing rooted in theology, reflection and a quiet attentiveness to meaning.

-Born from a return to Greece after years of practice in London, and a conscious re-rooting in material rhythm, Philokalia emerged as a grounding act — an offering to what endures: land, hand and the sacred simplicity of making.
+Born from a return to Greece after years of practice in London, and from a conscious re-rooting in material rhythm, Philokalia emerged as a grounding act – an offering to what endures; land, hand and the sacred simplicity of making.

 Inspired by ancient earthen construction techniques, each object is sculpted around a solid wood core.
 Surfaces remain intentionally imperfect, carrying the trace of hand and gravity.
 Metals are left raw, allowed to patinate over time.
 No two forms are alike.